akhodakivskiy/VimFx/README.md

 ## Why VimFx was created

-> Even before Vimium there was Vimperator for Firefox.
-In my opinion the problem
+> Even before [Vimium] there was [Vimperator] for Firefox.
+In my opinion,
-> with Vimperator is that it has too many features and aggressively changes the
+> Vimperator has too many features and aggressively changes the default Firefox
-> default Firefox appearance and behavior.
-Vimium was developed for Chrome and
+> appearance and behavior.
+Vimium is exactly what I need in terms of added
-> it was exactly what I needed in terms of added functionality.
-That's why I
+> functionality, but for Chrome.
+That’s why I decided to develop similar
-> decided to develop similar extension for Firefox.
+> extension for Firefox.
 >
-> VimFx will be nice to your browser and to your habits.
-Promise.
+> **VimFx will be nice to your browser and to your habits.
+Promise.**
 >
 > – _Anton Khodakivskiy,_ VimFx’s original author.